SIMEXP/niak/niak_installation.md

-Currently, NIAK has been tested in Ubuntu as well as CentOS.
-The package reads and writes MINC files.
-Both MINC1 and MINC2 are supported.
-MINC1 files may in addition be compressed (extension .gz).
-Support for 4D NIFTI files is experimental.

 # Docker installation

 The recommended way to install NIAK is to use a docker container, which bundles the NIAK library with all of its dependencies.
 Docker acts as a lightweight virtual machine, and ensures full replicability of results, regardless of potential upgrades to the production OS.
+It can be deployed on Linux, Windows or Mac OSX.
 See installation instructions [here](https://registry.hub.docker.com/u/simexp/niak/).

 # Configuration of the pipeline manager